![]() |

 film recyclers

-PET plastic, and it is coated with the rare earth mineral which is the actual
+Most people do not know that the film is coated with the rare earth mineral silver, which is the actual precious metal.

 | |||||